ucsb-cs148/f21/_info/syllabus.md

 If you miss a class or the submission of any of the above deliverables, you miss the opportunity for the points on that deliverable that was due.

 There is no makeup.
-In lieu of providing a makeup opportunity, I will drop the lowest {{ site.hwk_drop_lowest }} homework/in-class-assignment grades (which may be zeros if you miss an assignment.)
+In lieu of providing a makeup opportunity, we will drop the lowest {{ site.hwk_drop_lowest }} homework/in-class-assignment grades (which may be zeros if you miss an assignment.)
 Each homework and in-class-activity will be of equal value (100 pts).